-To accomplish the Phase 1 task, the student uses Darcy's law and the data provided to determine the average ground-water flow velocity and the likely path taken by the contaminants from the spill site to the nearby river.
+To accomplish the task of locating the contaminants, the student uses Darcy's law and the data provided to determine the average ground-water flow velocity and in the college undergraduate hydrogeology major version, the likely path taken by the contaminants from the spill site to the nearby river.
+The ground-water flow "corridor" from the spill site to the river is provided to the student in the grade 11-12 and undergraduate non-hydrogeology major versions.
 To locate the contaminated ground water in the aquifer, the student must estimate how long the contamination has been moving with the ground-water flow from the spill site.
-This task is similar to the task faced by those who play the board game Battleship, except that the target is moving in a predictable manner.
-The main science concepts stressed in this part of the tutor include:
+This task is similar to that faced by those who play the board game Battleship, except that the target is moving in a predictable manner instead of being stationary.

+The main science concepts stressed in this part of the software include: